FREE LOFT INSULATION

 We don’t use the “itchy stuff” any more.

-For our free loft insulation we use what can be described as a “quilt” which the manufactures state “you could comfortably sleep on”.
+For our free loft insulation, we use what can be described as a “quilt” which the manufacturers state “you could comfortably sleep on”.

 The rolls are brought into the house in “poly bags” and taken into the loft, where the insulation is removed from the bags.